|

 parents, sub species aeternitatis, owe their children

-an indictable offense.
-His crimes against the young stem from
+children an indictable offense.
+His crimes against the young

-an ignorance born out of a twisted sense of romanticism that
+stem from an ignorance born out of a twisted sense of romanticism

-has been enabled by the white man whose lack of vision and
+that has been enabled by the white man whose lack of vision

-gutless policies have conspired to keep the Indian in a permanent
+and gutless policies have conspired to keep the Indian in

-Indian refuses to speak the truth to himself and the white
+the Indian refuses to speak the truth to himself and the

 With the hourglass